Reward Forwarding

 • USDA is used across multiple Morpho markets, either as collateral or loan token.

-• Merkl detects the Morpho singleton as a forwarder, automatically distributes the USDA rewards among relevant stakeholders across all markets, proportionate to their contribution to the singleton’s USDA holdings.
+• Merkl detects the Morpho singleton as a forwarder and automatically distributes the USDA rewards among relevant stakeholders across all markets, proportionate to their contribution to the singleton's USDA holdings.

 Example 3: Pendle Rewards: